-“If it’s too easy, it’s more likely to be a scam,” Hutt says.
+“If it’s too easy, it’s more likely to be a scam,” Hutt said.
 “Scammers will go a certain distance, but, at the end of the day, they just want you on the hook.”

 That goes for those too-good-to-be-true opportunities, too.
 Sure, shopping to make money sounds great, but is it legitimate?